johntdyer/AirthingsMQTT/README.md

 Usage Details
 ---------------------
-* The Airthings only reports the 24 hour and lifetime average radon concentrations over Bluetooth.
+* Regading Radon concentration, the Airthings Wave (gen1) only reports the 24 hour and lifetime averages over Bluetooth.
 * The library runs once an hour to take a reading and deep sleeps in between, so feasibly this could run on a battery for a very long time.
 * The library will attempt to find any airthings device to read from, picking the first it finds.
 The Airthings BLE API is unauthenticated so no device configuration or pairing is necessary on the Airthings.
 * The library will not interfere with your Airthings' normal upload to a phone or the cloud.
 * If it fails to read, it will attempt again after 30 seconds.
-* I only have an Airthings Wave to test this with, though presumably it would also work with the Wave Plus.
+* Tested only with an Airthings Wave (gen1), firmware `BLE:COR9001B.1703301, MSP 2020-6-22`
 * The ESP32's bluetooth stack is a little unstable IMHO so expect this to hang for a few minutes, restart prematurely, and report errors often.